jbuck95/DictionaryMaker/README.md

 # Dictionary Manager

-Plugin to make it easier managing your dictionary you use for example with the *various-complements* plugin.
+Plugin to make it easier to manage your dictionaries, used e.g. with the *various-complements* plugin.

-- you can define a number of minimum letters so only long words will be extracted for your dictionary, or
+- You can define a minimum number of letters so that only long words are extracted for your dictionary, or
-- add / remove entries manually to
+- add/remove entries manually to/from
-- multiple dictionarys
+- multiple dictionaries

-## 4 commands to edit the dictionary:
+- sort the dictionary alphabetically.

+## Commands:

 ![commands](commands.png)

 ## Settings:

-- you can define multiple Dictionarys to activate/edit so you have the autocomp you want.

 ![settings](settings.png)